 Our overarching objective is to continue to ensure that the SSTskin fields derived from both MODISs on Terra and Aqua and VIIRS on Suomi-NPP are (i) accurate, (ii) have well defined uncertainties, (iii) are traceable to SI-standards, and (iv) are available to the broad science and operational communities through the NASA JPL PO.DAAC.

-Our intention is to render the MODIS and VIIRS SSTs an important component of the SST Climate Data Record and be a significant contribution to the objectives of the NASA SST Science Team as stated as given in their White Paper (ISSTST, 2010).
+Our intention is to render the MODIS and VIIRS SSTs an important component of the SST Climate Data Record and be a significant contribution to the objectives of the NASA SST Science Team as stated in their White Paper (ISSTST, 2010).

 Methodology